 There’s no doubt that virtual teams have less time for casual conversation, which can make psychological safety harder to develop and maintain, but not impossible.
 Remote psychological safety places an emphasis on giving teams certainty, creating a strong culture that has a focus on outcomes, not inputs and a safe communication climate.

 Check-in on your team’s climate.
 If your team members care about one another in terms of well-being contributions and input at work, this is one of the main drivers of successful psychological safety.
 Also make sure that everyone knows what to do and what’s expected of them.
 This not only helps you see that workloads and deliverables are realistic, but it also gives your team the opportunity to ask questions or suggest new ideas or ways of doing things.

 Remote psychological safety also ensures that boundaries are put or kept in place.
 To maintain psychological safety, your team needs to know when they can remove themselves from work and spend time on their own personal space and time.

-If you want to utilise your team’s talents, learn how to enhance performance and achieve your organisation’s goals, book onto our Developing High Performing Teams training course led by Hayley to get started.
+If you want to utilise your team’s talents, learn how to enhance performance and achieve your organisation’s goals, book on our Creating Psychological Safety at Work training course.

 2+ years in SEO and content marketing.
 Striving to help public sector professionals develop their skills and learn something new through high-quality content.